elabftw/elabftw/documentation/docs/install/post-install/authentication/3-saml.md

 Use the content of `private.key` and `cert.crt`.

-Alternatively you can use `this site <https://developers.onelogin.com/saml/online-tools/x509-certs/obtain-self-signed-certs>`_ to generate a self-signed certificate.

 ## Set up the Identity Provider

 ### Option A: using an XML file (recommended)